Kakifrucht/HalfminerSystem/HalfminerLand/README.md

     - Lookup other players lands
       - Shows all land coordinates bought by given player and teleport names if applicable
     - Get all land owned by server with */hml info -s*
+    - Specify a custom title for a currently owned land via */hml customtitle [title]*, remove it by using */hml customtitle -c*